 It is important those living with COPD and their caregivers are well-informed about the novel coronavirus, COVID-19, and take proper steps to minimize the risk of infection.
 Since developments are fast-breaking, continue to follow trusted news sources or the U.S. Centers for Disease Control and Prevention (CDC).

 Coronaviruses are a large family of viruses that can cause illness in people.
 Human coronaviruses are not new — they are common throughout the world and typically cause mild to moderate illnesses.
 The novel coronavirus, or COVID-19, is a new respiratory virus first identified in December 2019 as the cause of an outbreak in China.
-COVID-19 is likely more highly contagious than other highly contagious coronavirus strains such as SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).
+To learn more about the Delta variant, the most recent strain of the virus, click here.

 Transmission of Virus